gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 	clf.fit(X, y)

-The method used to deploy your python models to AzureML is to wrap the prediction of a model into a function and decorate it with attributes provided by the AzureML library denoting your AzureML workspace ID, API Key, the input parameters and return parameters.
+The method used to deploy your python models to AzureML is to wrap the prediction of a model into a function and decorate it with attributes provided by the pre-installed AzureML python library denoting your AzureML workspace ID, API Key, the input parameters and return parameters.

 	from azureml import services
 	@services.publish(workspaceid, auth_token)